Finite quotients of abelian varieties with a Calabi-Yau resolution: Some results in McKay correspondence

-We close this section with a global result along the same lines as Proposition \ref{prop-genjun}.
+We also prove a global result along the same lines as Proposition \ref{prop-genjun}.

 \lem[lem-makeitglob]{Let $G$ be a finite group acting freely in codimension 1 on an abelian variety $A$.
-Suppose that $A/G$ has a crepant resolution $X_G$ that is simply-connected.
-Then $G$ is generated by its elements admitting fixed points in $A$.}
+Suppose that $A/G$ has a resolution $X_G$ with $c_1(X_G)=0$ and $\pi_1(X_G)=\{1\}$ Then $G$ is generated by its elements admitting fixed points in $A$.}

 \demo{Let $G_0\triangleleft G$ be the normal subgroup of $G$ generated by elements admitting fixed points.
 We want to prove that $G_0 = G$.
-We have a commutative diagram:
+We have a commutative diagram given by the fiber product:

 By definition of $G_0$, for every $a\in A$, the stabilizers of $a$ in $G$ and $G_0$ coincide.
 Hence, $q$ is étale, and $\tilde{q}$ is étale too by base change.
 But $X_G$ is simply-connected and $X_0$ is connected, so $\mathrm{deg}(\tilde{q})=1$ and $G_0 = G$.}